veithly/spoon-core/How_to_build_an_agent.md

 ```

-💡 It gives the Agent its identity, permissions, and behavior.

 - next_step_prompt
   This is used between tool calls, guiding the Agent to decide what to do next.
+  SpoonAI uses this prompt automatically after each tool.run() result.

 ```python
 next_step_prompt: str = "Based on the previous result, decide what to do next."
 ```

-💡 SpoonAI uses this prompt automatically after each tool.run() result.

 -max_steps
 How many times the Agent can loop through the reasoning → tool → reasoning cycle.
+It helps avoid infinite loops, especially when tool output is ambiguous.
 `max_steps: int = 5`

-💡It helps avoid infinite loops, especially when tool output is ambiguous.

-###### Registering Tools
+#### Registering Tools

 You define tools using a ToolManager. telling the agent which functions it can call.